ABSanthosh/SWENG-881--Course-Project/Readme.md

 This dual-environment testing ensured cross-platform consistency and compatibility.

 ### 6.2 Schematic Diagram

-[Provide a schematic diagram of the test environment setup if applicable.]

 The test architecture was relatively straightforward.
 All JUnit-based tests (IDM and graph) and exploratory tests were implemented as part of a Maven project and Gradle project.
 The schematic below shows a rough representation of the test setup for both CsvReader and CsvWriter: